meadowsys/action-get-mc-jar/README.md

 ## NOTE

-this was made for the purposes of pulling some files from the game to automatically modify and build a resourcepack from, **NOT** to illegally download and play Minecraft.
-You can't play this version of the downloaded game unless you have a Minecraft account, which then it's a lot easier to just get the official launcher and use that.
+this was made for the purposes of pulling some files from the game to modify and build a resourcepack from, **NOT** to download and illegally play Minecraft.
+You can't play using the downloaded file unless you have a Minecraft account (because this is the same one as from the launcher), which then it's a lot easier to just get the official launcher and use that.

 ## Inputs